metarex-media/mrx-demo/README.md

 The Metarex mascot Rexy has been generating metadata while catching [the sun](https://metarex.media/meeja/mrx-rexy-nab-2023.mp4).
-We'll containerise all the different types of metadata into a single mrx file.
+Which we'll containerise all the different types of metadata into a single mrx file.
 This can be done with the
 [Metarex command line tool](https://github.com/metarex-media/mrx-tool).